-Water blasting a house will never achieve the same results as a chem house wash will.
+Water blasting a house will never achieve the same results as a chemical house wash will.
 The type of mould, dirt and dust on the exterior of a house just won’t respond to water pressure alone.
 Imagine washing a frying pan with just cold water, It’s hard to get rid of all the grease until you use a bit of soap and warm water.
-The same applies to house washing- it’s very difficult to remove the mould until you wash the house with some soap and chem
+The same applies to house washing- it’s very difficult to remove the mould until you wash the house with some soap and chemicals.

 Water Blasting and Damage

 Water blasting has the potential to cause around the home by forcing water in behind cladding and into cavities around the house.
 One of the problems with water blasting is that the damage often isn’t visible until after the surface has dried.
 At this point marks and damage on the house are too engrained to repair easily.